 While you no longer need an established broker to execute trades, you can instead create an account with one of the larger brokerage firms.
 Your best bet is to compare fees as well as available research to help you make informed trading decisions.

-A mutual fund combines your money with other investors to purchase securities for the entire group.
+Mutual funds combine your money with other investors to purchase securities for the entire group.
 The portfolio is professionally overseen by a manager, who then selects different types of stocks, bonds, and other securities on your behalf.

 You can gauge the performance of a particular mutual fund by comparing it to its chosen benchmark, such as the S&P 500.
 If it regularly performs better over the course of a three to five year period, then it could be a good investment choice.